Pacing: The Chronically Ill Person’s Best Friend

 If you have a particular pacing strategy that works well for you, I hope you’ll share it in the comments section below.

 © 2016 Toni Bernhard.
 Thank you for reading my work.
-I’m the author of three books:
+I’m the author of four books:

 All of my books are available in audio format from Amazon, audible.com, and iTunes.